 The Office of Management and Budget (OMB) has specific oversight responsibilities for Federal information technology systems and acquisition activities, including geographic information systems, to help ensure their efficient and effective use.
 Since 1953, OMB has released several iterations of Circular A-16 that, among other requirements, encourages avoidance of duplicative mapping and surveying efforts.
 These efforts were reinforced in 1994 by Executive Order 12906, "Coordinating Geographic Data Acquisition and Access."
-Two subsequent laws that reinforce these responsibilities are the Clinger-Cohen Act of 1996 and the E-Government Act of 2002.
+Two subsequent laws that reinforce these responsibilities are the Clinger-Cohen Act of 1996 (in Public Law 104-106) and the E-Government Act of 2002 (Public Law 107-347).